In The Public Eye: NCAA Decides Athletes Can Profit from Name, Image, Likeness (NIL)

 Carleen Patterson (06:58):

 All right.
 So does the Nil ruling, I'm thinking about some of the examples you just said, does it also structure how the team's mascot can be used?
-You know, what are, what are they wearing?
+What are they wearing?
 I mean, we all see it like in the NFL right now.
-I'm thinking about where they're wearing the Jersey without the logo on it, but you all know it is and the number they're wearing.
+I'm thinking about where they're wearing the jersey without the logo on it, but you all know it is and the number they're wearing.
 And so, does it also regulate that as well for the colleges and universities?

 Eric Seaborg (07:24):

 So, for example, one big university has actually expanded their academic programs and have brought in entrepreneurial teachers to teach about how to market yourself, how to financially handle all this stuff.
 So, you got to think about this athlete's point of view.
 You hand me what, $80,000 to profit or to promote your brand.
 And I live in New York, but yet I'm going to school in Oklahoma.
-There's two issues that come into play, where do my taxes go?
+There are two issues that come into play, where do my taxes go?
 What are the laws in Oklahoma state laws on this as opposed to New York?
 So, this is one of the big downsides right now that is making a little market industry for accountants, CPAs, of course, lawyers.
 So, this has gotten to be very complicated.
 It’s not let's go out and earn some money, but it's also what obligations do I have financially.
 The school has to be very careful.
 And in regard to situations such as, they got to be fair, they got to be balanced.
-Don't benefit more of the male teams than the female teams.
-Will they be able to even support sports, in essence, if a lot of the good athletes around the country are going to schools where they'll get bigger notice and bigger offers.
+Don't benefit more from the male teams than the female teams.
+Will they be able to even support sports, in essence, if a lot of the good athletes around the country are going to schools where they'll get bigger notice and bigger offers?
 So, there's a recruitment issue in there.
-You can, you can almost sit back, and it plays games with your mind as far as where the upsides and where the downsides to this.
+You can almost sit back, and it plays games with your mind as far as what are the upsides and what are the downsides to this.